Updated on 5th July 2021

-Having said so, I noticed that most of Malaysia’s insurance companies if not all would promote and emphasize to their agents to take up the RFP program compared to the CFP program as part of their career development in the industry.
-I am not sure is it a directive instruction from the management or are they intentionally wanted to support a home developed program because I heard it was subsidized and is cheaper if you are taking the exam as a life insurance agent (Correct me if I am wrong).
+Having said so, I noticed that most of Malaysia’s insurance companies if not all would promote and emphasize to their agents to take up the RFP program compared to the CFP Certification as part of their career development in the industry.
+I am not sure is it a directive instruction from the management or are they intentionally wanted to support a home developed program because I heard it was subsidized and is cheaper if you are taking the exam as a life insurance agent (correct me if I am wrong).
 Hence, it gives me the impression that RFP is developed specifically to cater to life insurance agents and the rest in general.

-In my humble opinion, the CFP program too, if we dive into the subtopics are designed for Malaysia’s context but not as detail as RFP courses because after all, the purpose of taking up the course is to understand the theories and thereafter learn to apply them in the practical term.
+In my humble opinion, the CFP Certification too, if we dive into the subtopics are designed for Malaysia’s context but not as detail as RFP courses because after all, the purpose of taking up the course is to understand the theories and thereafter learn to apply them in the practical term.
 So, in class, we have an in-depth discussion on how we can turn theories into practical usage and since we also have international students in the class, we also exchanged ideas and practices adopted by the respective countries.
-Hence, CFP student (at least in classes that I followed) I have a wider perspective because, in practice, a client may also have assets and business outside of Malaysia.
+Hence, as a CFP student (at least in classes that I followed) I have a wider perspective because, in practice, a client may also have assets and business outside of Malaysia.
 So, having to understand how other country works is of great benefit too.

 In my next post, I will be sharing my reference point for financial planning based on the books that I have read, the influencer that I followed, and podcasts that I have heard for almost 2 years as a CFP student.